flaser-dot/Razerite/README.md

 # Instructions
 - Download and install the module.
-- You can change Razer Wallpapers from Nova Launcher or if you're using third party launcher such as lawnchair, select Wallpapers->NovaLauncher->Razer.
 - To conigure media sounds just head to settings->sounds.

 # Razerite Community